 Currently, Hsiung is working on an installation for the new Human History Gallery in the Royal Alberta Museum, slated to open in December 2017.
 Each nation of Alberta’s indigenous peoples will be represented in 30 stories including archival footage.
 In another one of his own creative projects, he is consulting with elders and drawing upon his software engineering knowledge to explore indigenous stories and land in the university context.

 “I was inspired by my sister-in-law playing Pokémon GO,” explains Hsiung.
 “I thought, ‘Wouldn’t it be neat if you had a series of audio stories connected to a particular place?’
 You can map out a whole series of these.”
 The excitement in Hsiung’s voice is audible as he talks about working on the demo app.

 Hsiung is enthusiastic about what’s next.
 “There are stories that are right here in my backyard that deserve my attention.”

-Chris Hsiung spoke with Kim Morningstar for this DOC Member Spotlight.
+Chris Hsiung spoke with Kim Morningstar in 2017 for this DOC Member Spotlight.